Bruc3U/Iowa_liquor_sale_analysis/README.md

 ### 1/Exploratory Data Analysis

 The dataset records all of the transactions made between the year 2019 to 2022.<br>
-In Iowa, major COVID restrictions were put in place from March 2020 to September 2021.<br>
+In Iowa, COVID restrictions were put in place from June 2020 to September 2021.<br>
+Restaurants, bars, and businesses had to close due to increasing cases.<br>
 We will take a look at data before and after those events to draw our conclusions.<br>

 Our analysis will take a look at several features.<br>